-Patrick Ball has spent more than twenty years conducting quantitative analysis for truth commissions, non-governmental organizations, international criminal tribunals, and United Nations missions in El Salvador, Ethiopia, Guatemala, Haiti, South Africa, Chad, Sri Lanka, East Timor, Sierra Leone, South Africa, Kosovo, Liberia, Perú, Colombia, the Democratic Republic of Congo, and Syria.
+Patrick Ball has spent thirty years doing quantitative analysis for truth commissions, non-governmental organizations, international criminal tribunals, and United Nations missions.
+His work has been conducted in El Salvador, Ethiopia, Guatemala, Haiti, South Africa, Chad, Sri Lanka, East Timor, Sierra Leone, South Africa, Kosovo, Liberia, Perú, Colombia, the Democratic Republic of Congo, and Syria.

 Patrick began working in the human rights field in El Salvador in 1991.
 From 1993 to 2003, he worked in several capacities in the Science and Human Rights Program at the American Association for the Advancement of Science, where he began recruiting colleagues to build HRDAG.
-From 2003 to 2013 he continued to develop HRDAG from within Benetech, a nonprofit technology company in Silicon Valley.
-From 2013 through 2015, Patrick was Executive Director of HRDAG; on December 1, 2015, he became the Director of Research.
+While working on human rights cases in Guatemala during the late 1990s, Patrick worked with partners to adopt strong cryptography to protect witnesses.
+From 2003 to 2013, he was Vice President for Human Rights Programs and the Chief Scientific Officer at Benetech, a nonprofit technology company in Silicon Valley.
+While at Benetech, he helped to develop Martus, a free, open source software application that allows users anywhere in the world to securely gather and organize information about human rights violations.
+From 2013 through 2015, Patrick was Executive Director of HRDAG; on December 1, 2015, he became HRDAG’s Director of Research.

+In 2018, the American Statistical Association gave Patrick the Karl E Peace Award for Outstanding Statistical Contributions for the Betterment of Society.
 In 2015, the Claremont Graduate University awarded Patrick a Doctor of Science (honoris causa).
 In 2014, Patrick was elected a Fellow of the American Statistical Association.
-In 2005, the Electronic Frontier Foundation awarded Patrick with their Pioneer Award.
+In 2005, the Electronic Frontier Foundation awarded Patrick their Pioneer Award.
 In June 2004, the Association for Computing Machinery (ACM) gave him the Eugene Lawler Award for Humanitarian Contributions within Computer Science and Informatics, and in 2002, he received a Special Achievement Award from the Social Statistics Section of the American Statistical Association.
-He is a Fellow at the Human Rights Center at Berkeley Law of the University of California-Berkeley; and a Research Fellow at Carnegie Mellon’s Center for Human Rights Science.
-He has been profiled by The New York Times Magazine, Wired, Foreign Policy, Salon.com, and the Christian Science Monitor, and he has been featured in a PBS film.
+He is on the Advisory Council of Security Force Monitor, a project of the Columbia Law School Human Rights Institute ; a Fellow at the Human Rights Center at Berkeley Law of the University of California-Berkeley; a member of the Advisory Council of Physicians for Human Rights; and a Research Fellow at Carnegie Mellon’s Center for Human Rights Science.
+He has been profiled by Pacific Standard, The New York Times Magazine, Wired, Foreign Policy, Salon.com, and the Christian Science Monitor, and he has been featured in a PBS film.

 Patrick received his bachelor of arts degree from Columbia University, and his doctorate from the University of Michigan.